MPLS Segment Routing, Part 2: Junos Config!

 Level 2 IPv6 Adj-SID: 22

-You learned in Part 1 that this Adjacency SID doubles up as the MPLS label itself.
-Let’s check R4’s mpls.0 table, and see what entry it has for label 21, which is the IPv4 Adjacency SID from R4 to R5:
+You learned in Part 1 that this adjacency SID doubles up as the MPLS label itself.
+To verify this, let’s check R4’s mpls.0 table, and see what entry it has for label 21:

 root@R4> show route table mpls.0 label 21